mattlean/lean-js-app-starter/docs/configuration/nodemon.md

 -   `nodemon.development.json`
 -   `nodemon.production.json`

 Note that `nodemon.production.json` is not actually used for production deployments.
-It is only used for debugging production builds with the development environment.
+It is only used for debugging production builds.

 ## Learning Resources